YiChienYu/next-auth-email-linking/README.md

    callbacksSignIn(NextAuth Callbacks) > Create User(Default NextAuth DB operation) > createUser(NextAuth Event) > Insert Session(Default NextAuth DB operation) > signIn(NextAuth Event)

 6. OAuth first time login after email signed up: callbacksSignIn(NextAuth Callbacks) > Error(OAuthAccountNotLinked)

+To solve email linking problem, we need another table that store actual user(member, customer... what ever you call them) and its information.
+The reason for the extra table is that my approach is to trick NextAuth by modifyinng those three tables(users, sessions and accounts) since every user login, we always delete the user with the same email to avoid error.